Do you suffer from travel anxiety?

 Known as Trakt Królewski (the Royal Route), this long promenade is the very route that the King of Poland would have followed when visiting the (then) largely Germanic dwelling city.

-As such, it’s predictably stunning to explore and definitely one of the best things to do in Gdansk.
+As such, it’s predictably stunning to explore and definitely one of the top things to do in Gdansk.

 Featuring buildings dating back to the Middle Ages, this is where the wealthiest of Gdansk’s citizens lived in traditional (and beautiful) tenement houses.
 Built by wealthy, sea-faring merchants, these homes would not look out of place in Amsterdam: narrow and tall, decorated elaborately with gables, coats of arms and sweet, blushing palettes.